Shelby Houlihan

 Current Residence: Portland, OR

-Also in 2018, Houlihan defended her two indoor USA titles, again in Albuquerque, winning the 1500m & 3000m races in February 2018 and qualifying for the World Indoor Championships.
+Also in 2018, Houlihan defended her two indoor USA titles, again in Albuquerque, winning the 1500m & 3000m races in February to qualify for the World Indoor Championships.
 At the WIC in Birmingham, GBR, she finished 4th in the 1500m and 5th in the 3000m.
-In May at the Prefontaine Classic, Shelby defeated a top international field, clocking her first sub-4 metric Mile, 3:59.06, and in July, she won the Lausanne 1500m in another PR, 3:57.34, #4 American woman all-time.
+In May at the Prefontaine Classic, Shelby defeated a top international field, clocking her first sub-4 metric Mile, 3:59.06, and in July, she won the Lausanne 1500m in another PR, 3:57.34.
 For her masterful year, Track & Field News selected Shelby as the U.S. Women's Athlete-of-the-Year and ranked her #1 in the world for the 1500m / Mile.

 On July 21, 2018 at Heusden, Belgium, Shelby shattered Shannon Rowbury's U.S. 5000m record by 4-plus seconds, clocking 14:34.45!

 In her first professional outdoor track season, Shelby set a personal record 1500m time of 4:03.39 at the 2016 Prefontaine Classic, finishing 7th overall and 2nd American in a world class field.
-At the U.S. Olympic Trials, she went on to qualify for the Rio Olympic Games in the 5000m and placed 11th in the Olympic 5000m later that summer.
-Following her Rio run, Shelby dropped back down in distance to place 6th at the Fifth Avenue Mile, with a personal best Mile time of 4:23.0.
+At the U.S. Olympic Trials, she qualified for the Rio Olympic Games in the 5000m and placed 11th in the Olympic 5000m later that summer.
+Following her Rio run, Shelby dropped down in distance to place 6th at the Fifth Avenue Mile, with a personal best Mile time of 4:23.0.